Edge-Center/terraform-provider-edgecenter/docs/resources/instance.md

 page_title: "edgecenter_instance Resource - edgecenter"
 subcategory: ""
 description: |-
+  WARNING: Resource "instance" is deprecated and unavailable.
+  Use edgecenter_instanceV2 resource instead.
   A cloud instance is a virtual machine in a cloud environment.
 ---

 # edgecenter_instance (Resource)

+**WARNING:** Resource "instance" is deprecated and unavailable.
+ Use edgecenter_instanceV2 resource instead.

  A cloud instance is a virtual machine in a cloud environment.

 ## Example Usage